denyzabra/MshindiSite/SETUP_EMAIL.md

 ## 🔍 Troubleshooting

 ### "Email configuration not set" in console
+- Make sure the .env file exists in the project root
-- Make sure both SMTP_USER and SMTP_PASS are in Replit Secrets
+- Check that SMTP_USER and SMTP_PASS are correctly set in .env
-- Check spelling of the secret keys (case-sensitive)
+- Verify there are no spaces or quotes around the values
-- Restart the workflow after adding secrets
+- Restart the development server after creating/updating .env

 ### Emails not arriving
 - Check spam/junk folder in Gmail